-Tessa International School’s Curriculum gives children the best tools they can acquire at an early age to become happy, successful world citizens and leaders.
-Children benefit not only from full immersion into a second language, but also from being constantly challenged, so that they enjoy giving their best in what they do.
+Tessa International School’s Curriculum gives children the best tools they can acquire at an early age to become happy, adaptable, lifelong learners.
+Children benefit not only from full immersion in a second language, but also from being constantly challenged, so that they are used to and enjoy giving their best.

 Tessa’s curriculum has been built on the principal of incorporating some of the world’s best practices in preschool education.
 In addition to focusing on the acquisition of basic knowledge such as literacy, language arts and discovery of the world, it includes one of the top social emotional learning programs available, as well as best practices in math, science and technology.

 Tessa International School fosters critical thinking and creativity.
 We prepare our students to be confident explorers and problem-solvers who are able to express themselves creatively.
 We recognize the individual needs, abilities, and interests of our students and are committed to developing the whole child.

 The curriculum is prioritized by key student outcomes and the design and sequence of lessons reflect how children best learn and understand.
 Instruction engages learners to foster deeper learning.
 Students feel safe to take risks in their learning through structured learning opportunities in an engaging, fun, and play-based environment.
 Students and parents both receive authentic feedback about progress student progress toward the outcomes.
 Assessments at Tessa reflect the outcomes and provide evidence of essential understandings.